ngoubou/Mathematics-Workout/README.md

 Geometry
 Probability

-The reason behind this is to help me improve my Statistics and Machine Learning comprehension
+The reason behind this is to help me improve my Statistics and Machine Learning comprehension.

+EDIT : I also inserted Penn State courses to refresh my statistics foundations.
+I found them to be extremely good (particularly STAT501 Regression Methods), so I'll do some of them to deepen or just refresh some concepts.